chinmayapalo/Technical_Challenge/README.md

 Application tier (App tier): Prepare data by calling DB or other third party services Database tier (DB tier): Stores the data in database.

+Creating three architecture in AWS, I have used the below mentioned resources.

+Architecture overview :

+VPC

+      Public subnet -  02 public subnets.  public_subnet_1 & public_subnet_2.
+These are for hosting public instances.

+      Private Subnet - 02 Private subnets. private_subnet_1 & private_subnet_2.
+These are for hosting private instances.

+      bastion_subnet - 01 , For bastion host.

+      Public Route Table - 01 , public subnets have mapped with this route table.

+      Private Route Table - 01 , private subnets have mapped with this route table.

+      Internet gateway - 01 , mapped with public route table

+      Elastic Ip - 01 , Used for nat gateway

+      Nat gateway - 01 , ma pped with private route table

+Security Groups :

+Have created security groups for

+            1) External ALB
+            2) Web server instances
+            3) Internal ALB
+            4) Application server instances
+            5) Database
+            6) Bastion Host

+Create a Application load balancer for web servers

+Create target groups for ALB  and add instances to that group

+Creating a autoscaling group of instances for web servers [linux based either ubuntu or                         Redhat ]

+Launch the web servers in Public Sunet

+Create a Application load balancer for Application servers

+Create target groups for ALB and add instances to that group

+Creating a autoscaling group of instances for Application servers [Linux based either ubuntu or Redhat]

+Launch the Application servers in Private Subnet

+Create a RDS  with replication feature connected to application servers

+For Demo purposes  we will :

+use nginx on Web Servers

+Use Apache on Application Servers